PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Scroll Right To

 Scrolls right on the whole screen to the first visible element in the parent container.
+Use this method to emulate precise scrolling in tables or collection views, where it is already known to which element the scrolling should be performed.
+Although, there is one known limitation there: in case it is necessary to perform too many scroll gestures on parent container to reach the necessary child element (tens of them) then the method call may fail.

 ### Usage